vivek9142/webpack5App/README.md

 ## Adding Browserlist
 BrowserList is added in app to support a large list of browsers with backward compatibility to add this add .browserslistrc file in root directory of app.

+There is a bug in webpack when browserlist is added here, it is not doing hot reloading. so to remove this, we need to add target in webpack.config switch to browserlist in production but in web in dev mode.